 While the imposition, and then justification-consolidation, of modern political economy was critically tied to population management practices & therefore biology, it entailed other values & practices as well: Native North Americans, for instance, enumerated what they perceived to be the values of (modern) Europeans: These were profit, private property, debt, accumulation for (only) a few & slavery.
 As noted, because of the (highly profitable) extensibility & disentanglement available via alienation & atomization, slaves became the model for modern workers more generally.
 Private property (i.e. "enclosure") facilitated this process by forcing peasants off the land in Europe, and by providing incentives for ordinary people to fight against e.g. Native Americans.
 (Private property thus became a mechanism of extermination, and continues to be a pillar of necropolitics.)
 Debt is another powerful mechanism of control, a mechanism that (because of "interest") only expands : Debt thus tracks the biological, providing a ready means of subjugating an expanding population.
 Western accumulation is supported, moreover, by a regime of inherited wealth — the inverse (dual) of a regime of "inherited" debt.
 Such values are particularly associated with the bourgeoisie (i.e. burghers, or wealthy city dwellers) or "middle class," and indeed another iconic feature of modernity was its middle class (or "liberal") revolutions: Although early modern accumulation of trading wealth outside of direct aristocratic control had been a concern (for aristocrats), a concern that e.g. Adam Smith specifically addressed in his defense (& hence forging) of economic liberalism (with its canonic "laissez faire" exhortation), the trend did continue & was to lead to a grand power shift away from the hereditary (divinely ordained) aristocracy & toward wealth-oriented businessmen.
 Such revolutions distanced themselves from explicit Christianity as well, such that one can regard political economy as becoming secular.
 However, placing profit-seekers at the top of the social & political hierarchy, optimizing "wealth" per se, has served to erect "economics" as itself politically transcendent: That the "political" has been dropped from the term "political economy" further symbolizes the extent to which the economic domain of (mechanical) production & allocation has colonized & captured modern politics.
 In other words, monetary power has overwhelmed the short-lived modern democracies.

 As the modern era made wealth increasingly synonymous with power & "value" per se , given that their positions were not explicitly hereditary, and as truly new opportunities for global exploitation (i.e. "discovery") declined, bourgeois leaders sought to guarantee their future wealth & status: They became increasingly risk adverse (while continuing to deploy rhetoric suggesting that risk is what legitimizes profit), such that suppression of chance or "fortune" became a significant trend of the modern period.
 Whereas a traditional sovereign, secure in his own position, could strive for increases in wealth for the population as a whole, a bourgeois "aristocrat" must ensure that it's his wealth that increases: Such a shift leads to suppression of total wealth in favor of retaining (hierarchical) differentiation.
 Moreover, grounded in the debt regime (and its dual regime of inherited family wealth), and further facilitated by fiat currencies, modern "finance" yielded an ability to make money out of nothing: This was & is biologization of money, i.e. money reproducing money.
 (Thus, once again, the moderns sought to capture biology.)
 Such a regime not only accelerates "naturally," but "feeds" on time, refiguring even the temporalities of other peoples as economic fuel.
 (Such automatic accumulation is a modern form of inevitability.
 Again, as the moderns rejected some habits, they acquired others.)
-Automatic financial gain does not involve reciprocity, thus disembedding it from other social relations (which it nonetheless claims to transcend & dominate): As modern capitalism is increasingly gripped by fear, as it retreats from & destroys its own characteristic sense of optimism, total destruction becomes a possible outcome for the urge to establish risk-free accumulation.
+Automatic financial gain does not involve reciprocity, thus disembedding it from other social relations (which it nonetheless claims to transcend & dominate): As modern capitalism is increasingly gripped by fear, as it retreats from & destroys its own characteristic sense of optimism, total destruction becomes a possible outcome of the urge to establish risk-free accumulation.
 (This would not be the first society to destroy itself in the name of remaining safe.
 One might observe that as risk is pushed to the fringes, it actually comes to loom larger overall: Such are the mechanics of suppression.)
 While the debt regime continues to produce an urge toward quittance, rather than further developing relations, there has been no quitting the modern accumulation (& stratification) machine: Capitalist "business," mechanized resource extraction & accumulation, dominates global life.
 Anything else has been relegated to lower status.